rledford/impinj-reader-provisioner/README.md

 - Replace `itemsense-server-ip-or-hostname` with the server's IP address or hostname.
 - Replace `ItemSense.pem` with a desired file name.
 Something with a date, time, and the ItemSense version is usually helpful for tracking upgrades.
+- Copy the file to the machine that will be used to provision the readers.

 ### Reader Definitions